bmaltais/kohya_ss/README.md

   - New SDXL presets
   - Update wandb module version
   - Add support for Chinese zh-CN localisation.
 You can use it with `.\gui.bat --language=zh-CN`
+  - Add presets support to `Finetuning`.
+You can add your own finetuning user presets under the `/presets/finetune/user_presets` folder.

 * 2023/09/23 (v21.8.10)
   - Minor point upgrade.
 Mostly adding a new preset.